david112121/copay/backupRecovery.md

 ## Description

-Copay is a Multisig HD Wallet.
+Copay is a Multisig HD continues Wallet.
 Copay app holds the extended private keys for the wallet.
 The private key never leaves the device, so for accessing a wallet funds it is necesary to have the device or a backup of the wallet.

 ## Definitions